 “You’ll find it most likeable here.
 Drinks?”

-“Naturally madam” Sue Lin smiled taking the drinks menu.
+“Naturally madam” Sue Lin smirked taking the drinks menu.

 “As you wish madam,” Sue Lin understood exactly what Ms Cray meant, nodded politely and left the restaurant floor.

-Mrs Cray pulled her cashmere cardigan off her shoulders and draped it gently over her red plastic chair.
+Mrs Cray pulled her cashmere cardigan off her shoulders and draped it gently over her chair.
 It was a chilly restaurant despite the bar heaters being on full.
-She took a deep breath, sat Down, sighed and thought about John’s funeral.
-The backpacker looked up from his plate of claws and winked, she smiled back blushing red.
+She took a deep breath, sat down, sighed and thought about John’s funeral.
+The backpacker looked up from his plate of claws and winked, she smiled back blushing bright red.

-Mrs Cray begged to differ, she felt there was a lot to look at, and that the young man on table ten was indeed…very yummly.
+Mrs Cray begged to differ; she felt there was a lot to look at, and that the young man on table ten was indeed…very yummly.
 The backpacker raised his beer glass and toasted, smiling a smile that could power up the hundred poker machines in the nearby Lion Gate pub.
-Caught off guard by the gesture and his set of dazzling pearly white teeth, Mrs Cray quickly pulled her iphone from her Prada bag and dialled, turning her back ever so slightly on the handsome man eating sweet and sour claws on table ten.
+Caught off guard by the gesture and his dazzling pearly white teeth, Mrs Cray quickly pulled her iPhone from her Prada bag and dialled, turning her back ever so slightly on the handsome man-eating sweet and sour claws on table ten.

 “Hello Ben?
-It’s me, I’ve arrived.
+I’ve arrived.
 I’m in town, opposite the Comedy, just grabbing a quick bite.
-I’m having claws actually, these ones are supposed to be he best in town.
-Jeez Melbourne can really turn it on…the rain I mean…so bloody cold here, not like the Perth.
-Yes, it’s terrible, a terrible way to go.
-I’d sooner choke than die like that…like poor John.
+I’m having claws actually, these ones are supposed to be the best in town.
+Jeez, Melbourne can really turn it on…the rain I mean, bloody cold here, not like the Perth.
+Yes, it’s a terrible way to go.
+I’d sooner choke on a meat pie than die like that, poor John.
 I cried all last night, honestly.
-No…I’ve no idea how Barbara is coping, they said they had to cut John out of the car, can you believe it.
+No…I’ve no idea how Barbara is coping.
+They said they had to cut John out of the car, can you believe it.
 What do they call those bloody things?
 You know the cutters?”

 “Jaws.
 Not claws!” the backpacker corrected waving a juicy finger in Mrs Cray direction.

-“You’re most welcome madam” he smiled back tucking into his plate of yummly claws like a dog to a bone.
+“You’re most welcome madam” he smiled, tucking into his plate of yummly claws like a dog to a bone.
 At that moment, Sue Lin turned the corner holding a large plate of succulent stuffed crab claws, a bowl of curry sauce and a chilled glass of white wine.
-Placing the claws delicately on the table, Sue Lin looked Mrs Cray directly in the eye, giggled and skipped out of the room, hanging the closed sign on the door along the way.
+Placing the claws delicately on the table, Sue Lin looked Mrs Cray directly in the eye, raised her right eyebrow, skipped out of the room, hanging the closed sign on the door along the way.

-How oddly odd thought Mrs Cray, that was too curious.
-What is wrong with everyone here?
+How oddly odd thought Mrs Cray, what is wrong with everyone here?

-What Mrs Cray didn’t notice was that the backpacker had polished off the entire plate of sweet and sour claws and was starting to feel quite uncomfortably sexual.
-A peculiar pink flush coloured his cheeks and blood was pumping through his veins like a wild river.
+What Mrs Cray didn’t notice was that the backpacker had polished off the entire plate of sweet and sour claws and was starting to feel uncomfortably sexual.
+A peculiar pink flush coloured his cheekbones, blood pumped through his veins like a wildfire.

 Unaware of the strange air creeping in, Mrs Cray tucked her napkin into the top of her blouse and picked up her first crab claw.
-It was soft to touch, familiar and very fresh.
+It was soft to touch, fleshy inside and fresh.
 She lifted the lid off the curry bowl and dipped the spongy claw into the bubbling curry sauce.
-How curious she thought again, it’s boiling but there appears to be no heat.
-What followed was more than unexpected, it was curiously curious in fact, Mrs Cray lifted up the curry sauce bowl high above her head and tipped the entire contents over the plate of claws.
-Mrs Cray had no idea why she just did that, and I suppose in the scheme of things it doesn’t matter.
+How odd, it’s boiling but there’s no heat.
+What followed was unexpected, it was curiously curious in fact, Mrs Cray lifted up the curry sauce bowl high above her head and tipped the entire contents over the plate of fleshy crab claws.
+Mrs Cray had no idea why…and I suppose in the scheme of things it doesn’t matter.

 “Excuse madam.
 I don’t mean to be rude but could I share that plate of juicy claws with you.
-I’m finding the smell of curry and claws too much to resist.
-I have been travelling for days and the allure of your claws and curry plate is frankly my dear overwhelming.
-Please madam I beg you, take your shoes off, relax…share your claws and curry sauce with me, at once.
+I’m finding the smell of curry and crab claws too much to resist.
+I have been travelling for days, the allure of your claws and curry plate is frankly my dear overwhelming.
+Please don’t make me beg, slip out of your shoes off, relax…share your claws and curry sauce with me.
 I demand it!”

-Mrs Cray didn’t make John’s Funeral that day, something Barbara has never gotten over, why should she?
-Mrs Cray didn’t care for Barbara’s opinion of her, her brother John if he was still alive would understand and forgive her, she honestly believed he would.
+Mrs Cray didn’t make John’s Funeral that day, something Barbara has never gotten over!
+Why should she?
+Mrs Cray didn’t care for Barbara’s opinion, her brother John if he was still alive would understand and forgive her, she honestly believed he would!
 She never caught up with her best mate Ben either.
-What Mrs Cray did do was find a hotel room close to The Golden Empress and spent an entire week…eating stuffed Crab Claws with curry sauce and entertaining tired young travellers.
+What Mrs Cray did do was find a cheap hotel room close to The Golden Empress and spent an entire week eating stuffed crab claws with curry sauce and entertaining tired travellers.

-Around the world, to this very day, male travellers whisper about The Golden Empress, opposite Comedy Theatre in Melbourne.
-It sells the best stuffed Crab Claws in the world, you know.
-The perfect place to go when you’re are a stranger in town.
+Around the world to this day, travellers whisper about The Golden Empress, opposite Comedy Theatre in Melbourne.
+It sells the best-stuffed crab claws in the world, you know.
+The perfect place to go when you’re a stranger in town.